FIU-PokerBots/Lesson1/readme.md

 3. Choose the model you want under Dashboard -> Limits (llama3-70b-8192 set by default)
 4. Prompt engineer yourself to victory 🏆

-## Getting Started 🚀
+## Getting Started Locally 🚀

 Want to see these bots in action?
 Just run the test engine and watch the magic happen!

+Set the paths to your desired bots in `config.py`

+Then run `python test_engine.py` or `python3 test_engine.py` to get the game going

 You can create your own bot by following the skeleton framework - who knows, maybe your bot will be the next poker champion!

 Remember, in poker as in life, it's not just about the cards you're dealt, but how you play them!